INGESTRE & TIXALL

 m) Governance and Accountability in Local Councils in England & Wales.
 A Practitioners Guide - NALC & Society of Local Council Clerks 2003

-n) Good Councillor Guide 3rd edition - available from the Clerk.
+n) 3rd Edition Good Councillor Guide – available electronically from the Clerk

 The Parish Council is a member of:-